gauthamp10/Google-Playstore-Dataset/README.md

 # Google-Playstore-Dataset
 Google PlayStore App analytics.
-(1.1 Million App Data) and 23 attributes.
+(2.3 Million App Data) and 23 attributes.

-I've collected the data with the help of Python and Scrapy running on a cloud vm.The data was collected on December 2020.
+I've collected the data with the help of Python and Scrapy running on a cloud vm.The data was collected on June 2021.

-Also available in Kaggle: https://www.kaggle.com/gauthamp10/google-playstore-apps/
+For latest dataset updates.
+Download from Kaggle: https://www.kaggle.com/gauthamp10/google-playstore-apps/

 ## __Author__